 Osteoarthritis and type 2 diabetes

-Also, in a person with type 2 diabetes, losing 5–10% of their total body weight can reduce their blood sugar levels significantly.
+Additionally, in a person with type 2 diabetes, losing 5–10% of their total body weight can reduce their blood sugar levels significantly.
 As a result, they may need to take less medication for the condition.

-When a person does not receive effective treatment, diabetes can cause joint pain.
+Without effective treatment, diabetes can cause joint pain.